Vocaned/DiscordGraphs/README.md

 1. Clone repo
 2. Download [DiscordChatExporter.CLI](https://github.com/Tyrrrz/DiscordChatExporter/releases) and extract it in a folder inside the repo called `DiscordChatExporter`
+3. Make a `config.py` file, inside it add `token = "[token here]"`
-3. Run `exporter.py` to download a channel.
+4. Run `exporter.py` to download a channel.
 (Alternatively you can do your own downloading through terminal, just download it in the json format)
-4. Run a script
+5. Run a script

 Available scripts: